ChrisHixon/topdown/README.md

 # TopDown

-TopDown is a Ruby PEG-like top-down recursive decent parser library.
+TopDown is a Ruby PEG-like recursive decent parser library.
 The parser grammar is defined with Ruby object code (similar to JSON).
 Also included is a library to parse PEG grammars with TopDown.

 ## Status